Lawmakers give Cuomo deadline in impeachment probe

 The letter was released publicly by Assembly Judiciary Committee Chair Charles Lavine, a Long Island Democrat.

+Cuomo's spokesman, Rich Azzopardi, said in a statement that the governor would cooperate.

+“The Assembly has said it is doing a full and thorough review of the complaints and has offered the Governor and his team an opportunity to present facts and their perspective," he wrote.
+"The Governor appreciates the opportunity."

-The committee has scheduled its next meeting on the matter for Monday.
+The Judiciary Committee has scheduled its next meeting on the matter for Monday.

 Findings from an independent investigation overseen by state Attorney General Letitia James released earlier this week said Cuomo sexually harassed at least 11 women, and that his administration retaliated against at least one of them for going public with her allegations.